waggle-sensor/wagman/v4/errata.md

 ### NC's ability to Power-cycle Wagman:

-Currently the NC has the ability to power-cycle the Wagman which seems redundant given that it can already perform a Wagman-reset.
-This may be removed in the next version of the board.
+Currently the NC has the ability to power-cycle the Wagman in addition to being able to perform a Wagman-reset.
+In the next version of the board -
+ * Choose one of the two modes
+ * Keep both with the option of choosing one of the two with a switch at Wagman install time.